Safe exercise in pregnancy

 Things you can do

-- Try to encourage your partner to be active, unless she’s been told otherwise by a health professional.
+- Encourage your partner to be active, unless she’s been told otherwise by a health professional.

-- Stay active too – this will help keep your energy levels high, ready for baby’s arrival.
+- Stay active yourself – this will help keep your energy levels high, ready for baby’s arrival.

 - Walk with your partner.
 It’s a great form of exercise for you and your partner to do together, now and after baby arrives.